The A to Z of Regional ResetA list of opportunities and ideas for your region

 One thing that we can be certain of is that the world has changed forever.
-From the global impact through to your local community, this year is all about renewal.
+From the global impact through to your local community, these next few years are all about renewal.
 Renewal of relationships, renewal of community activities, renewal of regional strategies for engagement and development.
 And the best kind of renewal is deliberate, well-thought and planned.
 Don't fall for the easy path of accidental renewal.

 Before resetting, there will already have been an existing structure within your regional community.
 Some of that structure will be formal (e.g. council, community organisations, etc) and some of it will be informal (e.g. relationships, the "local" factor, etc).
 To fully reset, re-establish and re-generate, you will first need to accept that re-organisation of the existing structure is inevitable.

 Very similar to reframing, repositioning is about understanding what you want your regional community to be and, then, developing a strategy and plan to achieve those outcomes.
 Like so many or other "re" words on this page, there needs to be deliberate actions taken to create the "new normal" and to engage the entire community towards achieving it.